-This avoids unnecessary accidents and keeps a motorcycle rider safe on the road.
+This avoids unnecessary accidents and keeps motorcycle riders safe on the road.
 It also helps spot a motorist approaching your motorcycle at high speeds and gives you a chance to get out of their way.

 In Washington, you can ride a motorcycle without rear-view mirrors if it was manufactured more than twenty-five years ago, given that it has probably been restored to its original condition and is being ridden to and from a motorcycle show or contest.
 Additionally, no mirrors are required for motorcycles manufactured before January 1st, 1931.